goudete/notionTest/README.md

 ### Front end
 It consists of an async function called `addEntry` that gets the user's input from the state (useState hook), validates it and performs an axios POST request to the express server at 'http://localhost:8080/newEntry'.
 Depending on the server's response, it either displays a success or failure message.

-To run the program, first install its dependencies by running:
+To run the program, first cd into the 'notion' directory install its dependencies by running:

 ### `yarn install`